vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ### Fork boilerplate repository

 Now that we explained the basics, let's start creating an integration.
-Open the [eCommerce integration boilerplate repository](https://github.com/vuestorefront/ecommerce-integration-boilerplate) and click the `Use this template` button.
+Open the [e-commerce integration boilerplate repository](https://github.com/vuestorefront/ecommerce-integration-boilerplate) and click the `Use this template` button.
 This creates a copy of a repository and allows you to make changes without affecting the original project.
 Enter the name of the new repository and click `Create repository from template`.

 Once the new repository is ready, clone it locally.